mergeability/mergeable/docs/README.md

 Check the example configuration for [all the available features](#configuration).
 The Mergeable project is ongoing and there are a lot more that we are working on.

+### Staleness

+Detect stale issues and pull requests.
+Notify authors and collaborators by leaving a comment.
+Staleness is defined through [configuration](#configuration).

 ## Vision

 The Mergeable vision is to make the software development effort efficient so that everyone can focus on building software.